 Training is given by “learning ambassadors“, which is Amazon’s terminology for trainers.

 In the first few days of working independently, these learning ambassadors will be available to provide guidance and answer any questions pertaining to your job.

 Note that you may get cross-trained in other paths such as pick, pack or ship dock as needed.
 So you might not always work as a stow associate during your employment.

 Pay and Benefits

 Stowers get the same pay as all other tier 1 associates in Amazon warehouses.
-The minimum pay for entry-level employees starts at $15 an hour but can be as high as or more than $20 an hour in some locations.
+The minimum pay for entry-level employees is $15 an hour but can be as high as or more than $20 an hour in some locations.

-Amazon workers also get paid time and a half or double time during holidays and overtime.
-This bonus pay is location-dependent.
+Amazon workers also get paid time and a half or double time during peak seasons and overtime.

 Amazon also gives excellent benefits to its workers, including those who work in stow.
 This includes health and dental insurance, 401(k) savings plan, parental leave, tuition assistance, paid vacation, and much more.